 The Health Pooled Fund (HPF) is a partnership with the Government of South Sudan’s (GRSS), Ministry of Health (MoH) implemented in two phases (HPF1 – 3 ½ years and HPF2 – 2 years), it focuses on successfully strengthening health systems and delivering essential health services across 8 of the South-Sudan previous 10 states (23 of the 32 new states).
-Crown Agents leads a consortium which includes Health Partners International and Montrose International, to deliver the HPF which currently funds 23 implementing partners to support primary health care services in health facilities, including hospitals, across 55 countries.
+Crown Agents leads a consortium which includes Health Partners International and Montrose International, to deliver the HPF which currently funds 23 implementing partners to support primary health care services in health facilities, including hospitals, across 55 counties.

 To achieve this, the consortium focus on four work streams:-

 - Management of Health Pooled Fund Mechanisms through support to the HPF Steering Committee (SC) and state and county coordination mechanisms, as well as development of HPF policies, procedures and guidelines

 - Support to health service delivery through contracting, management and performance monitoring of NGO Implementing Partners (IPs)